 The Surgical Technology program is accredited by the Accrediting Bureau of Health Education Schools (ABHES) at the following ECPI campuses: Northern Virginia and Richmond, Virginia campuses.
 This is a programmatic accreditation by ABHES, a recognized accrediting agency for allied health programs including surgical technology.
 For more information, visit www.ahbes.org.

-Accrediting Bureau of Health Education Schools 7777 Leesburg Pike, Suite 314N Falls Church, Virginia 22043 Telephone 703.917.9503 programmatic accreditation by ACF, a specialized accreditation agency for postsecondary educational programs in culinary arts and baking and pastry arts.
-For more information, visit www.acfchefs.org.
+Accrediting Bureau of Health Education Schools 7777 Leesburg Pike, Suite 314N Falls Church, Virginia 22043 Telephone 703.917.9503

 American Culinary Federation